 Welcome to the goBay website

-Please find below a downloadable a PDF version of the timetable.
+Please find a downloadable a PDF version of the bus timetable here.

 When using the bus ...

 - Please signal the driver.

 - Passengers must wait on the kerb at a bus stop and clearly signal the driver.

 - Passengers are advised to be at the bus stop 5 minutes before the bus is due.

 - Times in bold are actual departure times.
 All other times are indicative only.

 The operator will endeavour to run the service according to the timetable, however routes and times are dependent on traffic flow and may vary.